gabriel1305rocha/FamilyFunds/README.md

 1. clone this repository.

-2. Create a new branch for your changes: `git checkout -b your-new-feature`.
+2. Create a new branch for your changes:
+      `git checkout -b feature/your-new-feature` or `git checkout -b bugfix/your-bugfix` or `git checkout -b refactor/your-refactor`

-3. Make desired changes and commit them: `git commit -m 'Added a new feature'`.
+4. Make desired changes and commit them using good message commits:
+   `git commit -m 'Update {your feature description}'` or `git commit -m 'BugFix {your bug description}'` or `git commit -m 'Refactor {your refactor description}'`

-4. Push to the branch: `git push origin your-new-feature`.
+6. Push to the branch: `git push origin your-branch`.

-5. Submit a pull request indicating your changes.
+7. Submit a pull request indicating your changes.

 ## Technologies Used

 - Front-end: Dart (Flutter)
-- Back-end: Python.py
+- Back-end: Node.js
 - Database: postgreSQL
 - Integration: Azure DevOps, GitHub Actions
 - Hosting: XX